 - Blankets in case you get chilly in our chair

 We also offer inhaled sedation and oral sedation.

 Lakewood Dental Centre in Winnipeg, MB suggests making an appointment with your dentist if you’re experiencing:

 - Tooth sensitivity to hot or cold foods

 - Head or ears aching in addition to symptoms above

-You can take preventive measures to reduce your risk of needing root canal treatment:
+You can take preventive measures to reduce your risk of needing root canals treatment:

 - Twice-a-year teeth cleanings and dental exams can help keep harmful bacteria at bay and allow your dentist to stay ahead of any dental health problems.

 - Repair damaged teeth with fillings or dental crowns before the infection can spread deep into your tooth.

 - Brushing your teeth twice a day and flossing once a day can help you maintain good oral hygiene.